PNNutkung/ADTFinalProject/README.md

 How to compile and run ?
 -----
-Use `javac` in command line to compile **Main.java** or use IDE (like eclipse or IntelliJ IDEA).
+Use `javac` in command line to compile **Main.java** or use IDE (likes eclipse or IntelliJ IDEA).

-Any known bugs and/or any incomplete parts
+Any known bugs and/or any incomplete parts.
 -----
     * If input has same number(or variables) more than 2 number my program can't simplify.
     Ex. x+x+x It can't simplify to 3*x.